matteoferla/DirEvo_tools/readme.md

 * wired but not written
 * input penalty values for match
 * add reverser
+* there is a conceptual error in that the peak highlighted is the middle one (it could be any other in the codon)

 So this script would require the user to upload sequence trace file And a reference sequence (mutated only)